Belph1e/Belph1e/README.md

 - 👀 I’m interested in developing desktop applications, games and microcontroller programming.
 - 🌱 I’m currently learning C++ and Python.
 - 👩‍💻 I’m currently working on my first portfolio project!
-- 🎓 I have experience in team projects for programming microcontrollers, as well as participating in sports programming
+- 🎓 I have some experience in different team projects for programming microcontrollers and sports programming as well

 ***